JulietIdoko22/Technical-Writing-Assignment/README.md

 11. Then add all your changes with this:
    ### Syntax
-     `git add file.txt` or `git add . `
+     "git add file.txt" or "git add ."

    ###  Command

     git add .
-This will bring the file up for staging
+This will bring the file up for staging.
 1. You can still choose to check the status of your staged changes by typing, git status as you did before.
 In this case, all the changes made will be in green colour showing that they are ready to be committed.
 2. Then commit the said file by using this:
    ### Syntax